Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Method

-In Section~\ref{section:4.1}, we presented TDPO to incorporate temporal inductive bias and relieve reward overoptimization.
-Additionally, primacy bias presents another critical source of this phenomenon, which could be exacerbated by the limited model capacity of our temporal critic.
-In this section, we investigate how the states of neurons in our model reflect such primacy bias and the corresponding effect on reward overoptimization when aligning diffusion models.
+While TDPO mitigates reward overoptimization by incorporating the temporal inductive bias of diffusion models, primacy bias, a more specific factor contributing to reward overoptimization, may arise due to the limited model capacity of the temporal critic in the TDPO framework.
+In this section, we investigate how the state of neurons in our model reflects such primacy bias and how it contributes to reward overoptimization during diffusion model alignment.

 \textbf{Neuron activations and states.} Following \citet{dormant}, we use neuron activation in deep neural networks to categorize the states of neurons.
 We first consider each feature map between two layers within a network module as the state of a neuron.
 For an input $x$ of distribution $\mathcal{D}$, we denote the activation of a neuron $n$ in a module $m$ as $a_n^m(x)$, and compute an activation score $\mathcal{A}_n^m$ for each neuron $n$ in the module $m$ as: